-If you're running a business (especially a restaurant), I recommend buying professional, fire-rated sound control panels that conform to local codes, and consulting with an acoustics expert.
-But for home projects, you might only need a quick hack for a small room.
+If you're running a business (especially a restaurant), you need to buy professional, fire-rated sound control panels that conform to local codes.
+You might also need to speak with an acoustics expert.
+But for home projects, you might need only a quick hack for a small room.

-These four video examples show a range of materials.
-However, I didn't include any that use fiberglass batts because you don't want those tiny glass fibers coming through the fabric.
+These four videos show a range of materials.
+Notice that I didn't include any that use fiberglass batts because you don't want those tiny glass fibers coming through the fabric.

-This video from DIY Perks shows how you can turn some old towels into a sound-absorbing panel.:
+This video from DIY Perks shows how you can repurpose some old towels into a sound-absorbing panel.: